thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 ```
 ---
 ## Run the node.js app on your Bluemix

+Here a small guide how to setup the NodeJS Server project on bluemix.

 1. [Install Node.js][]
 2. Download and extract the **MobileFirstPushV8OnNodeJS** here from github